Bradbay History, Family Crest & Coats of Arms

 Early Origins of the Bradbay family

-Bardsley, C.W, A Dictionary of English and Welsh Surnames: With Special American Instances.
-Wiltshire: Heraldry Today, 1901.
-Print.
-(ISBN 0-900455-44-6) Historically a township, in the parish and union of Stockport, hundred of Macclesfield, N. division of the county of Chester, Bredbury dates back to the Domesday Book of 1086 when it was first listed as Brethberie.
+The surname Bradbay was first found in Greater Manchester at Bredbury, a suburban town within the Metropolitan Borough of Stockport.
+Historically a township, in the parish and union of Stockport, hundred of Macclesfield, N. division of the county of Chester, Bredbury dates back to the Domesday Book of 1086 when it was first listed as Brethberie.

 "The manor was held under the Stockports, by the family of Bredbury, whose heiress brought a moiety of it to the Ardens."
 Another reference claims the place name meant "stronghold or manor-house built of planks," from the Old English words "bred" + "burgh."

 Some of the first listings of the family were found in Cheshire: Jordan de Bredbury in 1270; Adam de Bredbury in 1332.

 Important Dates for the Bradbay family

-Another 187 words (13 lines of text) covering the years 1672, 1679, 1925, 1872, 1950, 1696, 1688, 1677, 1759, 1615, 1700, 1692, 1450, 1530, 1439, 1510, 1509, 1555, 1615 and 1601 are included under the topic Early Bradbay History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Bradbay research.
+Another 119 words (8 lines of text) covering the years 1672, 1679, 1925, 1872, 1950, 1696, 1688, 1677, 1759, 1615, 1700, 1692, 1450, 1530, 1439, 1510, 1509, 1555, 1615 and 1601 are included under the topic Early Bradbay History in all our PDF Extended History products and printed products wherever possible.

 Bradbay Spelling Variations

 The first dictionaries that appeared in the last few hundred years did much to standardize the English language.
 Before that time, spelling variations in names were a common occurrence.
 The language was changing, incorporating pieces of other languages, and the spelling of names changed with it.
 Bradbay has been spelled many different ways, including Bradbury, Bradberry, Braidbury and others.

 Early Notables of the Bradbay family (pre 1700)

-Another 79 words (6 lines of text) are included under the topic Early Bradbay Notables in all our PDF Extended History products and printed products wherever possible.
+Another 65 words (5 lines of text) are included under the topic Early Bradbay Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Bradbay family to Ireland
+Migration of the Bradbay family

 Thousands of English families in this era began to emigrate the New World in search of land and freedom from religious and political persecution.
 Although the passage was expensive and the ships were dark, crowded, and unsafe, those who made the voyage safely were rewarded with opportunities unavailable to them in their homeland.
 Research into passenger and immigration lists has revealed some of the very first Bradbays to arrive in North America: Ellinor Bradbury who settled in Maryland in 1682; with her husband Roger, three sons and two daughters; Thomas Bradbury settled in Maine in 1630; and another Thomas Bradbury settled in Boston in 1700..